SpaceCP/Bugs/README.md

 #### What should I write?

 The more information, the better.
-Browser, the OS you're using to access the panel, the OS you're using to run the daemon, specific steps to reproduce an issue, etc. etc...
 Basically: try to help as much as you can in identifying and fixing the problem.
+We're specifically looking for the following information:

+- **Specific steps to reproduce the issue**
+- Browser
+- Operating system of your daemon
+- What game and mod the issue occurred on
+- What area of the panel the issue occurred on
+- Was there any code or error displayed?

 #### I'm awesome?